“We all love good movies, but a true cinephile is someone who totally digs talking about the worst movies they’ve seen.” – Pauline Kael

 For example: Tommy Wiseau.
 In every scene in The Room.

 Low production values

 Whether it is costumes, sets or just bad editing, poor production values set a bad film out from its peers.
-It could range from anything like simple continuity errors, boom mics coming in to shot or simply scenes where the lack of time, money and effort was clearly apparant.
+It could range from anything like simple continuity errors, boom mics coming in to shot or simply scenes where the lack of time, money and effort was clearly apparent.

 For example: Matt Hannon’s wig falling off in a fight scene in Samurai Cop and no-one caring.

-Most often, the people who made a bad film honeslty believed they were making something great.
+Most often, the people who made a bad film honestly believed they were making something great.
 While The Asylum makes tons of deliberate bad films, we believe that a truly great bad movie can’t be forced.
 Instead, it is the result of a director’s genuine attempt to make something great and falling way, way short.